ewilazarus/preto/README.rst

 Preto
 =====

-A minimal dark color scheme for 256 color terminals.
+A minimal dark color scheme for VIM (256 color terminals).

 Inspired by `badwolf`_ and `256_noir`_.